670100A January: THE END.

 670409B 9th April: Genova, Italy, Palazzo Dello Sport (2nd show)

-- arrival of the Stones at Orly Airport
+- footage of arrival at Orly Airport (Paris)

 670411B 11th April: Paris, France, L'Olympia (2nd show)